01-edu/public/subjects/devops/read_file/README.md

 ]
 ```

-You have to read the file `recipes_data.json` and load its content into a list of dictionaries.
+Your function has to read the file `recipes_data.json` and load its content into a list of dictionaries.

 Expected output format: